njmayes/streamline-cpp/README.md

 For use as a library, the framework currently only supports CMake, and is most easily consumed using `FetchContent`.

-Two CMake options are provided:
+Several CMake options are provided:

-* STREAMLINE_BUILD_GFX - Builds the optional graphics library
+* `STREAMLINE_BUILD_GFX` - Builds the optional graphics library
-* STREAMLINE_BUILD_TEST_APP - Bulds the test app which contains some sample code (requires the graphics library).
+* `STREAMLINE_BUILD_TEST_APP` - Bulds the test app which contains some sample code (requires the graphics library).
+* `STREAMLINE_BUILD_BENCHMARK` - Builds the benchmarking application for testing performence.

-Both options are off by default.
+`STREAMLINE_BUILD_GFX` is enabled by default, others are disabled by default.

 ### Example